MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

 ### [New Deployment change review button](#tab/new)

-To compare the items in the two stages, select the *Compare* icon:
+To compare the items in the two stages, select the **Compare** icon:

 :::image type="content" source="./media/compare-pipeline-content/compare-new.png" alt-text="Screenshot showing the compare button in the top right corner.":::

 ---

-When you select the **Change review** button, a pop-up window opens with a line by line comparison of the item's content as it [currently looks in the two stages being compared](#file-modifications-before-comparison).
+A pop-up window opens with a line by line comparison of the item's content as it [currently looks in the two stages being compared](#file-modifications-before-comparison).

 The top of the screen has the following information: